Supporting imagery

 Graphics

-Let’s recap the requirements for the proper display of graphics:
+Let’s recap the key requirements for the proper display of graphics:

-- The Virtual Boy must show two frames.
+- The Virtual Boy must show two distinct frames.

 - Each frame has a resolution of 384x224 pixels.

-- The colour palette is composed of various shades of red, plus black (when the LED is off).
+- The colour palette consists of various shades of red, plus black/transparent (representing the LED in off state).

-Good news is that all of this is accelerated by the Video Image Processor or ‘VIP’, a dedicated chip made by Nintendo.
-It has some features inherited from the old PPU but I consider it a clean break from its predecessors.
+Good news is that all of this is accelerated by the Video Image Processor or ‘VIP’, a dedicated chip developed by Nintendo.
+It borrows some features from the old PPU, but I consider it a clear departure from its predecessors.

 Architecture

-The VIP may seem like another tile engine at first, but it’s much more advanced than that.
-For starters, it not only processes graphics data but also controls the Scanner.
+At first glance, the VIP might appear to be just another tile engine, but it’s much more advanced than that.
+For starters, it not only processes graphics data but also controls the scanner.

-Moreover, while classic tile engines rendered graphics per scan-line, the VIP relies on a frame-buffer architecture, where the final frame is stored in memory as a bitmap and then sent for display.
+Moreover, whereas classic tile engines rendered graphics per scan line, the VIP employs a frame buffer architecture, storing the final frame in memory (as a bitmap) and then sending it for display.
 This is closer to the modus operandi of modern 3D renderers.
-In fact, the Virtual Boy took a step further by using some sort of page flipping, where two frame-buffers are stored per Display unit and the scanner picks up one while the VIP is writing over the other.
+In fact, the Virtual Boy went a step further by implementing a form of page flipping, in which two frame buffers are allocated per display unit, allowing the scanner to read from one while the VIP writes to the other.
 All of this helps to prevent image tearing.

-- The Pixel Processor or ‘XP’: Generates backgrounds and sprites, much like the PPU.
-It sends the final processed bitmap to the frame-buffer area in memory.
+- The Pixel Processor or ‘XP’: Generates backgrounds and sprites, much like the classic PPU.
+It writes the final processed bitmap to the frame buffer area in memory.

-- The Interfaces: Provide access to two blocks of memory: 128 KB of VRAM and 128 KB of DRAM [6].
-They also arbitrate access between VRAM and the CPU (called ‘Host’ from the VIP side).
+- The interfaces: Provide access to two memory memory blocks - 128 KB of VRAM and 128 KB of DRAM [6].
+The interfaces also arbitrate access between VRAM and the CPU (called the ‘Host’, from the VIP’s perspective).

-- The CPU sets up the VIP by writing over its internal registers and filling up VRAM and DRAM with the required materials.
+- The CPU sets up the VIP by writing to its internal registers and filling up VRAM and DRAM with the required materials.

-- The XP will then generate frame-buffers that will be stored in VRAM.
+- The XP then generates frame buffers, which are stored in VRAM.

-- The DP selects the necessary frame-buffer and sends it to the Scanner for display.
-This is done by copying the frame, four columns at a time, to a small buffer area in VRAM called Serial Access Memory or ‘SAM’, which is automatically broadcast to the Scanner.
+- The DP selects the appropriate frame buffer and transmits it to the scanner for display.
+This is done by copying the frame, four columns at a time, into a small buffer area in VRAM known as Serial Access Memory or ‘SAM’, which is automatically broadcast to the scanner.

 Organising the content

-From the developer side, there are two blocks of memory used by the XP and DP:
+From the developer’s side, there are two blocks of memory used by the XP and DP:

-- 128 KB of DRAM for storing graphics data that will be processed.
+- 128 KB of DRAM for storing graphics data to be processed.

-- 128 KB of VRAM for storing the frame-buffers that the DP will look for.
+- 128 KB of VRAM for storing the frame buffers accessed by the DP.

-- Because we have two Display Units, we need a total of four frame-buffers.
-Each bitmap generated is 24 KB wide, so we’ll need to allocate 96 KB of memory.
-The remaining 32 KB is used by the XP for storing tiles.
+- As there are two display units, the system requires a total of four frame buffers.
+Each generated bitmap is 24 KB wide, so developers need to allocate 96 KB of memory.
+The remaining 32 KB is used by the XP to store tiles.

-Notice that this VRAM is ‘real’ dual-ported DRAM [7], not just a block of RAM reserved for graphics (which Nintendo also calls ‘VRAM’).
-Dual-ported DRAM enables two devices to read from it at the same time, which explains why the XP can write over VRAM while the Scanner is reading from it concurrently.
+Notice that those 128 KB of VRAM are ‘real’ dual-ported DRAM [7], not merely a block of RAM reserved for graphics (which Nintendo also calls ‘VRAM’).
+Dual-ported DRAM enables two devices to read from it at the same time, which explains why the XP can write to VRAM while the scanner is reading from it concurrently.

-Additionally, Nintendo uses a VRAM chip nowhere to be found in the off-the-shelf catalogue.
-There isn’t a lot of documentation about it, but from the information described in the patent application, SAM may be stored in a separate area inside this chip.
-This area is presumably made of SRAM instead and contains extra circuitry to allow the Scanner to pull 16 bits at a time [8].
+Additionally, Nintendo fitted a particular VRAM chip that is nowhere to be found in any off-the-shelf catalogue.
+There is limited documentation about it, but according to details outlined in the patent application [8], Serial Access Memory (SAM) might be stored in a separate area within this chip.
+SAM is presumably made of SRAM and contains extra circuitry that allows the scanner to pull 16 bits simultaneously [9].

 Constructing a frame